chinwei/writesjollywell/content/post/the-tissue-seller-who-refused-my-money.md

 title = "The Tissue Seller who refused my money"

 +++
-# Lessons from a Tissue Pack
+#### Lessons from a Tissue Pack

-### /Greatness is not measured by how much you can gain but how much you can give.
-Even if it is just tissue paper./
+> Greatness is not measured by how much you can gain but how much you can give.
+Even if it is just tissue paper.

 While on my way to the train station from work, I often meet an affable tissue paper seller who sat along the pavement with her merchandise laid on the ground.
 Each time I approached, she would flash a toothy smile and gently urged me to get a wheelchair for ease and comfort.